 There’s good news, though.
 While compensation is important, it isn’t the only way to win over top-tier prospects.
-Sometimes the promise of extra experience, a shorter commute or a few extra perks can convince high-level recruits that your business is the best place to work, even if it pays less than another company.
+Sometimes the promise of extra experience, a shorter commute or a few extra perks can convince high-level recruits that your business is the best place to work, even if it pays less than larger companies.

 With some forethought and advance planning, you may be able to make that dream hire after all.

-Before you begin your search for this highly sought-after new employee, it’s important to first figure out the must-have characteristics of this candidate.
+When you’re looking to hire for a new position, it’s wise to determine upfront the must-have characteristics of the new staff member.
 Do they need to have a certain certification, years of experience or established contacts in the industry?
 Focusing on fulfilling these characteristics helps you make a more rational decision once you’ve found the right person.

 Next, consider what makes your company different and what you have to offer besides salary.
-Then, during the interview process, pay attention to what each individual candidate says.
-In these discussions, if they to focus more on tangibles like salary and bonuses rather than the work and your company culture, then you must be open to admitting this may not be the best choice.
+Then, during the interview process, pay close attention to what each individual candidate says.
+In these discussions, if they to focus more on tangibles like salary and bonuses rather than a mix of tangibles and intangibles (culture, fit or professional growth), then they may not be the best choice.
 After all, someone entirely focused on salary is more apt to be lured away, perhaps even as early as 18-24 months after starting a new job.

-Still, just because a candidate wants a higher salary, that doesn’t mean they’re entirely off limits.
+Still, just because you find yourself with a candidate seeking a higher salary than you can afford, that doesn’t mean they’re entirely off limits.

 Negotiating with a candidate who wants too much money